perseas/Pyrseas/docs/devel.rst

 systems or building it from source.

 To access Postgres from Python, you have to install the `Psycopg
-<http://initd.org/psycopg/>`_ adapter.
+<https://www.psycopg.org/>`_ version 2 adapter.
 You can either follow the
 instructions in `Psycopg's site
-<http://initd.org/psycopg/docs/install.html>`_, or install it from
+<https://www.psycopg.org/docs/install.html>`_, or install it from
 your package management system.
-Note that if you install both Python 2 and 3, you will have to install two packages, e.g., ``python-psycopg2`` and ``python3-psycopg2``.

 Other Libraries and Tools
 -------------------------